Real Estate Investment Analyzer

 Cash-on-Cash Return measures annual cash flow relative to cash invested:

-IRR is the rate r that satisfies the NPV equation over the holding period:
+IRR is the discount rate r that makes the net present value of all cash flows equal to zero over the holding period:

-IRR for different cap rate and appreciation combinations with 20 percent down over 5 years:
+IRR for different cap rate and appreciation combinations with 20 percent down, 5-year holding period:

 | Cap Rate | Appreciation 2% | Appreciation 3% | Appreciation 4% | Appreciation 5% |